Arnie Robinson: Early life and education

 Arnie Paul Robinson Jr. was born in San Diego in 1948.
-He mother, Verneater Robinson, worked as a volunteer at Mount Zion Missionary Baptist Church in San Diego.
+His mother, Verneater Robinson, worked as a volunteer at Mount Zion Missionary Baptist Church in San Diego.

 Robinson stayed in the San Diego area throughout his career, first at Samuel F. B. Morse High School, then San Diego Mesa College and San Diego State University, where he was the 1970 NCAA Men's Outdoor Track and Field Champion in the long jump.

-Athletic Career
+Athletic career

 The following year, in 1971, Robinson won his first USA Outdoor Track and Field Championships title, representing the San Diego Track Club.
-That qualified him to go to the Athletics at the 1971 Pan American Games, where he won the Gold Medal.
-In 1972 he won the USA Championships again, this time representing the U.S. Army.
-That was the first time he qualified for the Olympic team winning the Olympic Trials.
-In Munich that year he was third in the Olympics behind youngster Randy Williams who was setting the still standing World Junior Record in the long jump.
-Then starting in 1975, Robinson went on to win four straight USA Outdoor Championships, representing an assortment of clubs.
-The 1975 championship qualified Robinson to again go to the Pan Am Games, where he won the silver medal behind the first of 4 jumping gold medals for João Carlos de Oliveira of Brazil.
-In 1976, he bested Williams in both the Olympic Trials and the Olympics, taking home the Gold Medal and a career best 8.35m jump.
-In 1977, his National Championship qualified him to go to the first ever World Cup meet in Düsseldorf, where he again took home Gold.
+That qualified him to go to the Athletics at the 1971 Pan American Games, where he won the gold medal.
+In 1972, he won the USA Championships again, this time representing the U.S. Army.
+This was the first time he qualified for the Olympic team, winning the Olympic trials.
+In Munich that year, he was third in the Olympics behind youngster Randy Williams, who was setting the still standing World Junior Record in the long jump.
+Starting in 1975, Robinson won four straight USA Outdoor Championships, representing an assortment of clubs.
+The 1975 championship qualified Robinson to again go to the Pan Am Games, where he won the silver medal behind the first of four jumping gold medals for João Carlos de Oliveira of Brazil.
+In 1976, he bested Williams in both the Olympic trials and the Olympics, taking home the gold medal and a career best 8.35m jump.
+In 1977, his National Championship qualified him to go to the first ever World Cup meet in Düsseldorf, where he again took home gold.

+He won the British AAA Championships title in the long jump event at the 1980 AAA Championships.

-Teaching Career
+Teaching career

 As of 2005, he was teaching physical education courses at Mesa College in San Diego.
 He was previously the head track coach at Mesa College, starting in 1982.

 Honors

-In 2000, Robinson was elected into the USATF National Track and Field Hall of Fame.
+In 2000, Robinson was inducted into the USATF National Track and Field Hall of Fame.
 He was voted into the San Diego Sport Association's Breitbard Hall of Fame in 1984, and the California Community College Athletic Association Track and Field Hall of Fame in 2007.